 For answers to your specific questions and a free claim review and confidential consultation, contact us now by phone at 225-275-BART or fill out our simple online form.

 Many workers are pressured by employers to not file a claim after an injury.
 An attorney can help you better understand your options and rights at this time.
-You should not have to fear losing your job due to reporting your injury.
+You should not have to fear that you’ll lose your job because you reported an injury.
 Speaking with an attorney as soon as possible can help you understand the appropriate action to take in your case.